-While many features in the new system are optional, you are required to set up four Challenge Questions that you must then answer correctly to be able to change your password or trigger the forgot password process.
+While many features in the Titan Sign In system are optional, you are required to set up four Challenge Questions that you must then answer correctly to be able to change your password or trigger the forgot password process.
 You must know your current password to set up your answers, so do it now before you need to use this convenient self-service password reset and recovery feature.

 Once you've clicked the "Continue" button, you'll see this End-User Self Service screen.
 Fill out your Username or Email Address again, choose your questions, and provide answers that you can remember.

 When you have entered an answer for all four questions, you'll see an "End-User Self Service" success screen and will click the "Try to continue logging in" link, which will begin walking you through a series of optional features that you can choose to set up or choose to skip.
 You always have the option to add or disable these optional features later using the system's Account Management dashboard.

 Question 2: How do I change my Challenge Questions?